Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 Start: node index.js [--probeTribe tribeName] [--probeName playerName] [--num numberOfBots] [--link moomooPartyLink] [--tribe tribeName] [--name botName] [--randnames true] [--chat chatMessage] [--ai true]

+--probeTribe searches all Moomoo.io servers for any tribes with the given name and returns the IPs so you can use them with --link.
+--probeName does almost the same thing as --probeTribe, but searches the leaderboards for a player with the given name.

 Commands: